ON THIS PAGE

 The POU filters are used in filtration systems that are attached directly to water faucets, inserted into refrigerators for water dispensers and ice makers, or inserted into water pitchers and bottles.

 The City of Evanston’s Public Works Agency will deliver a POU filter pitcher and two replacement filter cartridges to the affected properties.
 After the lead service line is replaced, the POU filter should be used for at least 6 months, and the filter cartridges should be replaced as needed.
-Under this project, the property owner will also be provided with tips on how to properly flush water, which will be reviewed both at the start of the renovations and the day of completion.
+Under this project, the homeowner will also be provided with tips on how to properly flush water, which will be reviewed both at the start of the renovations and the day of completion.

 Even if the lead pipe is fully replaced, lead can still exist inside other plumbing fixtures.
 Due to these concerns, the AWWA recommends post-construction testing to determine if lead is still present.